matoeilD/lims-V1/README.md

 - coded in Ruby on Rails

 - include a :

     + CRUD DBMS ( create/read/update/delete databases management system) for tables related to genomic projects
     + Devise-based authentication system
     + Cancan role-based administration system
     + Intuitive and ergonomic interface designed with twitter bootstrap
     + Forms have been designed with Formtastic

 - screencast : http://www.youtube.com/watch?v=C9C6babXuXQ&feature=relmfu

 - this project management system is particularely adapted to biology laboratories projects

-- i believe it is rather easily modifiable for your own need .. you basically need to replace the element tables with your own
+- i believe it is rather easily modifiable for your own need .. it is basically needed to replace the element tables with your own

--it represents an lighter and more simple alternative to open-source project management projects such as redmine or teambox
+- it represents a lighter and more simple alternative to open-source project management projects such as Redmine or Teambox

 Installation Instructions
 ------------------------